Useful tips for visiting the gorgeous Antequera, Spain

 white wolf staring at camera, lying down. photo taken through wire fence

-🐺 The park is visited on guided walks (which to be honest, my kids found disappointing as they wanted to explore alone).
-The guides are very informative and the wolves are well cared for.
+🐺 The park is visited on guided walks, which to be honest, my kids found disappointing as they wanted to explore alone, however the guides are very informative and the wolves are well cared for.

 🐺 Tours are available in English and Spanish.
 We learned a lot on the tour and liked the guide’s style very much.